-As at 31 May 2019, Nil options and 788,692 warrants (2018: Nil options and 5,875,178 warrants), were excluded from the computation of the dilutive loss per share as their strike price was greater than the average share price in the respective years.
+As at 31 May 2020, Nil options and 3,424,109 warrants (2019: Nil options and 788,692 warrants), were excluded from the computation of the dilutive loss per share as their strike price was greater than the average share price in the respective years.
+However, as the Company incurred the loss for the financial year ended 31 May 2020, the warrants were not included in the calculation.